-He has worked as the media relations liaison for the Bolder Boulder 10K since 1987, and also served as a media relations assistant for the Colorado Open Golf Tournament for 12 years (1980-91).
-He was the media coordinator for the 1985, 1989 and 1996 NCAA West Regionals, and was the local media coordinator and NCAA liaison for the 1990 Final Four.
-He was the Hula Bowl's director of game week communications for four years (1995-98).
-He has also worked five BCS National Championship games (2002-06-09-10-13 seasons), four Rose and two Fiesta bowls for a grand total of 33 postseason bowl games when including CU's 18.
-He will be working in a similar capacity for the College Football Playoff in 2014.
+He has worked as the media relations liaison for the Bolder Boulder 10K since 1987, and also served as the media relations assistant for the Colorado Open Golf Tournament for 12 years (1980-91).
+He was the media coordinator for the 1985, 1989 and 1996 NCAA West Regionals, and was the local media coordinator and NCAA liaison for the 1990 Final Four, all in Denver.